Ads2306/Ads2306/README.md

 I am a dedicated data professional focused on extracting clarity from complex datasets.
 With a strong foundation in quantitative methodology and data workflows, I specialize in transforming raw information into interactive visualizations and structural metrics that drive operational decisions.

 -  **Credentials:** CompTIA Data+ Certified | Foundation Certificate in Business Analysis | BCS Tech10 Data Analysis Diploma
--  **In Development:** Scaling an automated nutrition pipeline from a single-day generation structure into a fully dynamic 7-day scheduling system.
+-  **In Development:** Implementing grocery list aggregator to the automated nutrition pipeline with a fully dynamic 7-day scheduling system.
 -  **Career Focus:** Performance Analyst, Junior Risk Analyst, and Data Analyst frameworks.

 ---